biobricks/pastlevel/README.md

 ## checkouts

-Checkouts are equivalent to a single levelup .put operation in auto mode and don't even touch the database in multiclient mode.
+Checkouts are equivalent to a single levelup .put operation in auto mode.
 In manual mode checkouts have the same speed as commits (since a working index is then created on checkout).
+In stateless modes checkouts don't work (they alway turn an error).

 ## commits

 On each commit a new index of the entire database is created that represents the database at that revision.

 If pastlevel is allowed to use its "one leveldb instance per index" approach by setting {multidb: true} (the default), then it will use the filesystem to copy the leveldb instance holding the index.
-If {multidb: false}, which it will be if you explicitly told pastlevel which leveldb instance to use, then a bunch of .batch operations will be used to copy the previous index into a new subleveldown within the given leveldb instance.
+If {multidb: false}, which it will be if you explicitly told pastlevel which leveldb instance to use, then a bunch of .batch operations will be used to copy the previous index into a new sub-database (like a sublevel) within the given leveldb instance.

 Here is a comparison of commit speed without and with multi turned on: